mlaugharn/cli-mcp/README.md

 The server implements a simple note storage system with:
 - Custom cli:// URI scheme for accessing individual notes
-- Each note resource has a name, help menu subtree, and text/plain mimetype
+- Each cli resource has a name, help menu subtree, and text/plain mimetype

 ### Tools